 Not all rainbows and sunshine

 We’re human and it wasn’t always rainbows and sunshine, we had some frustrating, stressful moments.
 With that said, we helped one another during weak moments and it was easier with two little words, “now here”.

 We were told the windshield has a sticky material in between the layers so it shouldn’t break, but that we could put clear packing tape over the worst part of the damage as an extra precaution (I remembered this tip from an old Gone with the Wynn’s video which made me ask about it).

 The officer that filed our accident report had told us we should be good to drive but that it’s illegal to drive without a side view mirror and to try our best to tape it up.
-We had to use a couple pieces of wood along with Gorilla and heavy duty Packing tape to get it to stick.
+We had to use a couple of pieces of wood along with Gorilla and heavy-duty Packing tape to get it to stick.
 Sure it looks crazy, but at least it got the job done.

-At this point we’re going through our insurance company because the truck driver’s insurance company is investigating the situation and can’t do anything until the police report is filed, which should happen by the end of this week.
+At this point, we’re going through our insurance company because the truck driver’s insurance company is investigating the situation and can’t do anything until the police report is filed, which should happen by the end of this week.

 We’ll keep you posted on the repairs needed for our RV, and how the whole insurance situation plays out.
 On the plus side, we made it to Colorado, woo-hoo!